 - Stay away from people who are sick.

 - Stay home when you are sick.

-- The doctor may prescribe an antiviral medicine to help your child to get well sooner.
-The medicine works best if started within 24 hours after symptoms begin.
+- The doctor may order an antiviral medicine to help your child to get well sooner.
+It works best if started within 48 hours after symptoms begin.